brohudev/v2/src/content/writing/styling.md

 ## Blockquote

 > This is a blockquote.
-Use it to highlight important text or quotes.
+Use it to highlight important text or quotes, or to leave a note

 ## Table